Act now to build your gift reserves and slide into the winter holiday season with ease and confidence.

 Aleksander Markin / Shutterstock.com

 Drop a gym membership and instead get cheap workout equipment or just walk, bike or jog your way to fitness.
 Curtail your cable bill by cutting out premium channels or cutting the cord altogether.
 In the age of smartphones, see if losing your landline will save you money.
-And look at that smartphone plan again, are you overpaying?
-You may be buying more minutes or data than you use.
+And look at that smartphone plan again; are you overpaying?

 5. Withhold less